najlaauni/UniversityLife/SECR1013 - Digital Logic/Lab 1 : Combinational Logic.md

 ## 📝 Reflection

-This lab was my first hands-on experience with digital logic and it was fun and interesting!
-It helped me understand how theoretical logic gates behave in real hardware.
-Before this, I felt logic gates were abstract because everything was done on paper.
-In my opinion, it feels more interactive by using breadboards, switches and LEDs.
+As a first-year student, the Digital Logic Lab session was a fun and eye-opening experience for me.
+It was my first hands-on exposure to digital logic using real hardware such as breadboards, switches, and LEDs.
+Before this lab, logic gates felt very abstract because everything was learned on paper.
+Being able to physically build the circuits helped me clearly understand how theoretical logic gates behave in real hardware.

-One of the challenges I faced was to ensure the wires were connect correctly and to make sure the circuit was clean and organized to avoid mistakes and errors.
-Besides that, I also learned the importance of checking the IC orientation and verifying logic outputs using the mode switch and LEDs.
+During the lab session, I learned how to properly connect wires on the breadboard and ensure the circuit was neat and organised to avoid errors.
+I also realised the importance of checking the IC orientation carefully and verifying logic outputs using the mode switch and LEDs.
+These steps required patience and attention to detail, but they helped me better understand how small mistakes can affect the entire circuit.

-All in all, this lab helped me connect theory with physical implementation.
-Now, I feel more confident to handle logic gate circuits and interpret the truth tables from real measurements instead of only theoretical assumptions.
+Besides gaining technical knowledge, this lab helped me connect theory with physical implementation, making the learning process more interactive and meaningful.
+I now feel more confident in handling logic gate circuits and interpreting truth tables based on real measurements rather than purely theoretical assumptions.
+Overall, I am grateful for this hands-on experience as it strengthened my understanding of digital logic and motivated me to keep improving my practical skills in the field of electronics.

 ---